When Should I Use My Personal Credit for My Business?

 Should You Sign a Personal Guarantee?

-Before you agree to use your personal credit to secure business financing, it’s crucial to understand the potential problems you could face if things go badly.
+Before you agree to use your personal credit to secure business financing, understand what you’re getting into.
 A personal guarantee may reduce risk for lenders, but it increases risk for the person who is signing it.

 • Your personal finances